 History

 History of present illness should elicit a clear description of the symptoms, including whether they are acute or chronic and recurrent.
-Other elements include timing and frequency of recurrence, any difficulty swallowing, and relationship of symptoms to eating or taking drugs.
+Other elements include timing and frequency of recurrence, any difficulty swallowing, and relationship of symptoms to eating or taking medications.
 Factors that worsen symptoms (particularly exertion, certain foods, or alcohol) or relieve them (particularly eating or taking antacids) are noted.

 Review of systems seeks concomitant GI symptoms such as anorexia, nausea, vomiting, hematemesis, weight loss, and bloody or black (melanotic) stools.
 Other symptoms include dyspnea and diaphoresis.

 Past medical history should include known GI and cardiac diagnoses, cardiac risk factors (eg, hypertension, hypercholesterolemia), and the results of previous tests that have been done and treatments that have been tried.
-Drug history should include prescription and illicit drug use as well as alcohol.
+Medication/drug history should include prescription and illicit drug use as well as alcohol.

 Physical examination